 Weddings and other celebrations including religious ceremonies are an unwelcome addition to the pollution as people use their multi-storeyed buildings rather than community centres to blare out music and dance beats.
 It doesn’t bother them that there may be those delicate in health in the vicinity and who turn in concern at the lack of peace and quiet.
 Police have little control and it’s a far cry from a court in France that is debating a rule of a different note.
 A neighbour has filed a case against another complaining at the early crowing of a rooster disturbing their morning sleep.
 Roosters are meant to crow at dawn but that’s more prevalent in open countryside and farms.
 This one happens to be a pet in a residential area.
 Should the ruling favour those disturbed, it will create a precedence of sorts.

 As it is, there are several residential areas in the west where pets are banned mainly for cleanliness perspectives.
 Should the French local court rule otherwise, a part of lonely western life will come under a newer kind of threat.
 In a densely populated country such as ours people might well live with pets provided the main feature of sound pollution from vehicles and factories be addressed.
-As for generators, that’s something everyone will have to live with as long as the door to door electricity issue is resolved whenever that is.
+As for generators, that’s something everyone will have to live with until the door to door electricity issue is resolved, whenever that is.